Open to Grades 9-12

 Visual Arts courses are offered at several different levels.
 Students with a passion for a particular field may register for the same course over multiple semesters.

 This course introduces the student to the production of multiple images from a single design.
 Students will learn about the basic tools and materials used in a variety of printmaking techniques, understanding that printing will produce a reversed image.
 For this, an emphasis on creative problem-solving is essential, through research, sketching, and idea development before committing to a plate.
 Students will explore various printmaking techniques including but not limited to linoleum – block printing, drypoint, image transfer, and stamping, as well as monoprint/monotype, and stenciling.
-They will learn about the effective use of positive and negative space, and the creation of an artist’s proofs and series.
+They will learn about the effective use of positive and negative space, and the creation of artist’s proofs and series.
 A brief overview of historical and contemporary prints, including the use of prints for political or social messaging as well as in POP ART, will be addressed.